-EXEED delivers comprehensive Q1 performance across global markets
+EXEED Delivers Comprehensive Q1 Performance Across Global Markets

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Cicero & Bernay A Communication Consultancy) Riyadh, Kingdom of Saudi Arab–a – April 26, 2026: EXEED has closed an active first quarter globally, with its operations under Arabian Heritage Motors by Al Ghurair continuing to build on the Kingdom's position as a priority market.
+(MENAFN- Mid-East Info) Riyadh, Kingdom of Saudi Arabia – April, 2026: EXEED has closed an active first quarter globally, with its operations under Arabian Heritage Motors by Al Ghurair continuing to build on the Kingdom's position as a priority market.
 From rigorous product validation to channel expansion and brand building, EXEED has shown the systemic resilience and technological depth that now underpin its growth across key regions, including the Middle East.

-In January, the brand unveiled its largest flagship showroom in the MENA region in Riyadh.
-The 5,000-square-metre space offers an immersive environment that brings together product experience and brand culture.
-A second showroom has since opened in Jeddah, widening Saudi customers' access to EXEED's premium line-up.

 Legal Disclaimer: